Rocko's Modern Life: Spunky's Dangerous Day: Reception

 Critics regarded Rocko's Modern Life: Spunky's Dangerous Day as a promising and strong first effort from Viacom New Media, getting them excited for the developer's later projects, such as Beavis and Butt-Head in Virtual Stupidity (1995).
 Electronic Games journalist Bill Kunkel called the game "clever" and "thoughtfully designed".

 Reviewers considered its difficulty very high, suggesting it was probably too much for its young target demographic.
 Electronic Gaming Monthly called it "a challenge for even the best of players", with puzzles "tricky" and "downright brutal" in the later sections.
 GamePro journalist Lawrence of Arcadia wrote that during instances where Rocko has to launch Spunky into the air, miscalculating can result in Spunky dying.
 Another major criticism was the controls, which were generally deemed difficult, unresponsive, and artificially increasing the difficulty.
 Reviewers cited examples of imprecise jumps, slippery walking, and the sporadically functional command for Rocko to pick up Spunky.
 Joe D. of GameFan, more positively, wrote that the controls only had a slight learning curve, although acknowledged that Rocko "seems to float a bit at first", and Elliot Fish of Hyper admitted to coming back repeatedly in spite of the learning curve with its controls.
 The small amount of stages was another source of disappointment.

 The game's most praised aspect was its presentation.
 Critics admired how the game's visuals reflected the series' aesthetic, such as the cutscenes and characters, and the digitized voice clips.
 Fish and Lawrence of Arcadia highlighted the exaggerated movements, facial expressions, and look of the characters, and Joe D. noted its "bright colors, great artwork, good animation and nice multi-scrolling backgrounds".
 VideoGames and Computer Entertainment writer Zach Meston found the "colorful and disgustingly cute" graphics endearing, citing an animation where Spunky licks Rocko's face.
 However, he dismissed most of the sound effects and music as bland.

-In a 2020 piece, Zack Zweizen of Kotaku reported that the game's difficulty has led its reputation with players to wane in later years: "Reading comments on YouTube, you’ll find a lot of folks who remember this game and played it a lot in their youths, but it seems almost none of them ever beat it."
+In a 2020 piece, Zack Zwiezen of Kotaku reported that the game's difficulty has led its reputation with players to wane in later years: "Reading comments on YouTube, you’ll find a lot of folks who remember this game and played it a lot in their youths, but it seems almost none of them ever beat it."
 Zwiezen sided with the majority, reasoning that it "isn't much fun and doesn't play well".
 He found trying to guide Spunky particularly annoying.